networknt/light-doc/content/en/concern/status.md

     String description;
 ```

+For users who want to add more context info in the development environment, a map of metadata can be added to support some key/value pairs.

-# Construct the object from status.yml
+#### Construct the object from status.yml

 status.yml is a configuration file that contains all the status error defined
 for the application and it has the structure like this.